skimzor/SZ-MGB-REG/README.md

 # Disclaimer

-Assembly of this PCB requires micro-soldering experience; you will be required to solder a QFN chip as well as SMD components.
+Assembly of this PCB requires micro-soldering experience; you will be required to solder QFN chips as well as SMD components.

 If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.